jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E1068: No white space allowed before ','

-In a list or dictionary, the usage of white space is strict:
+In a list or dictionary, the usage of whitespace is strict:

-   - you *can* write a white space after the opening `[` or `{`, and before the closing `]` or `}`
+   - you *can* write a whitespace after the opening `[` or `{`, and before the closing `]` or `}`

-   - you *cannot* write a white space before a comma separating two consecutive items,
+   - you *cannot* write a whitespace before a comma separating two consecutive items,
      nor after a colon separating a key from its value in a dictionary

-   - you *must* write a white space after a comma separating two consecutive items
+   - you *must* write a whitespace after a comma separating two consecutive items

 Example: